Frequently Asked Questions

-We currently support linking Stripe and PayPal payment accounts to auctions for collecting payments and/or donations.
+We currently support connecting Stripe and PayPal payment accounts to auctions for collecting payments and/or donations.
 Both are secure and trusted and they make the payment process easy for participants and auction administrators.
 Stripe allows for payments made using credit cards and debit cards.
 PayPal expands the available payment options by accepting PayPal accounts and eChecks, in addition to credit cards and debit cards.

 All financial information is secure using this payment process.
 32auctions never collects sensitive payment information and instead routes all payment processing through the payment processor(s) you've chosen.
-You can learn more by reading the How do I link a payment account to my auction?
+You can learn more by reading the How do I connect a payment account to my auction?
 FAQ entry.

 The Payment Collection or Donation Collection feature must be turned on before you'll be able to connect a payment account to your auction.
 You can turn on one of these features and connect a payment account by following these steps: